 The staff prepared for us a table in the private garden lithesome light food.
-Salad, charcuterie plate, mac & cheer, and views equals happiness.
+Salad, charcuterie plate, mac & cheer, plus views equal happiness.

 Sunrise to sunset and everything in between at Chobe Water Villas was surreal.
 Day time activities are filled with wildlife viewing, riverside drinking, and leisure.

-Evening are spent in relaxation enjoying the ambiance of the Chobe River with some delicious food.
+Evenings are spent in relaxation as you enjoy the ambiance of the Chobe River with some delicious food.